uf-mil-archive/PropaGator/server_interaction/readme.md

     images_info = s.get_server_images()

- Get the information by creating variables to represent the path that the images where saved at and the image count:
+ Get the information by creating variables to represent the path that the images were saved at and the image count:

     images_path = images_info.file_path
     images_count = images_info.image_count

-When reporting and image to the service, do it like so:
+When reporting an image to the service, do it like so:
 (Assuming the server instance is called s)

     s.send_image_info('1.JPG','ONE')